fbparreira/worms/README.md

 - `Bitium c.f. reticulatum => Bittium c.f. reticulatum`

-To apply these corrections you can do as follows, always making sure the “post worms” section is before everything.
+To apply these corrections you can do as follows, **always making sure the “post worms” section is before everything**.
 At this point the entire script should look like this:

 ``` r
 # Post worms